It’s all too familiar.

 The point is, ask yourself what it is your kids like to do; what are they interested in?
 Perhaps it is the aforementioned social media or video games, or maybe it’s their smartphone and the many apps that come along with it.

 (One very good step could be talking to kids about coronavirus, how we are being affected right now, and what could come in the near future.
 From that, you might be able to more easily transition into how to make the most of the situation from a learning standpoint.)

 Believe it or not, there is online learning available that focuses on all of those things, and then some.

-For instance, online coding classes for kids and teens get students interested in the “other side” of apps and social media, learning how to actually create the things they already love so much.
+For instance, online coding courses get students interested in the “other side” of apps and social media, learning how to actually create the things they already love so much.

 We are talking Minecraft mods or how to make an obby in Roblox; Unity 3D Game Design, and more.
 Really, things kids already enjoy except now, they are learning the skills necessary to go from tech consumer to tech creator—again, all without even really realizing they are doing so.

 Through fun online learning, young minds stay stimulated, helping kids maintain a fresh learning mindset, and even better, result in them absorbing additional, valuable skills they might not have a chance to learn elsewhere even if they were in school.
 Not to mention their newfound inspiration to keep researching and reading, learning, and doing, while out of school.